HYPER2307/test-app/README.md

-# Test app - Frontend JS Engineer Test
+# Product Listing Page

-This is a frontend application for a test app built with Next.js.
-The application allows users to filter vehicles by type and model year, displaying the results on a separate page.
-The app is styled using Tailwind CSS.
+This is a Next.js application for displaying a product listing page.
+The application allows users to view, filter, and sort products and view detailed information about each product.
+The project is designed to be responsive and user-friendly.

 ## Features

-- **Home Page (Filter Page)**: Allows users to select a vehicle make and model year.
-- **Results Page**: Displays a list of vehicle models based on the selected make and model year.
+- **Product Listing**: Displays a list of products with the following details:
-- **Responsive Design**: The app is built to be fully responsive, providing an optimal user experience on different devices.
-- **Error Handling**: Proper error handling is implemented for API data fetching issues.
+  - Product name
+  - Product image
+  - Product price
+- **Filtering**: Filter products by category or price range.
+- **Sorting**: Sort products by price (low to high and high to low).
+- **Product Details**: View detailed information about a product, including a larger image, description, and price.
+- **Search Bar**: Search for products by name.
+- **Next.js Routing**: Navigate to a separate page for product details.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Bonus Features**:
+  - Pagination for large product lists.
+  - State management with Redux or React Context.
+  - Unit tests for filtering and sorting components.

 ## Technologies Used

-- **Next.js**: For building the React-based application and handling static generation.
+- **Next.js**: For building the application, routing, and server-side rendering.
+- **React.js**: For building the UI components.
-- **Tailwind CSS**: For styling and responsive design.
+- **CSS**: For styling the application.
-- **React Suspense**: Used to manage loading states.
-- **Axios**: For making API requests to fetch vehicle makes and models.
+- **Optional: CSS Framework**: (e.g., Bulma, Tailwind CSS) for faster styling.
+- **Redux or React Context**: For managing application state (optional).

 ## Setup Instructions